hacdias/hacdias.com/content/resume/index.md

 </div>

 I am a software engineer who cares about the web, decentralization, identity, user agency, and making impactful tools for developers and users.
-I currently work at Protocol Labs, making IPFS better.
+I currently work at Interplanetary Shipyard, where I maintain decentralized and p2p file system libraries, as well as beginning to dip my toes into infrastructure.

 ## Experience